koolung/salon-website/readme.txt

-This submission is complete and satisfies all required specifications.
+This website is created by Tae Hyun Yun AKA koolung and it is an official business website for Beaute Lia Hair Pty Ltd.